 F = Future.
 We must always help young people look toward creating a better future, for themselves and for our world.

 Safety plans are small visual reminders used by youth and staff (often outlined on the back of their IDs) that list individualized methods each of us can use to manage our emotions to stay internally safe.
 We wear our safety plans so they’re available to us whenever we feel overwhelmed.
-Safety plans are a tool in our trauma-informed culture as well as a visible message that our goal is to keep everyone safe.
+Safety plans are a tool in our trauma-responsive culture as well as a visible message that our goal is to keep everyone safe.

 Community meetings allow youth and staff to make emotional connections, share everyday emotions, practice goalsetting, and take the temperature of how everyone is doing.
 The first part of trauma recovery is to create safety in a group.
 Community meetings are a healthy ritual that promotes safety and connection.
 It is also important for our young people to be able to think about their feelings, verbalize them, and continue with the day’s tasks without acting out those feelings.
 Three questions are asked during community meetings: